DeustoTech/UroSound/README.md

 ## UroSound App ##
 --------------
 Currently only available for Android Wear OS.
 It is available for Spanish and English languages.

-`Prerequisites`:
+*Prerequisites:

 - Latest Android Studio (The project has been built with version 4.2.1 )
 - Android SDK 28
 - Android Build Tools v30.0.3
-- Instructions manual: comming soon
+- Instructions manual: comming soon..

 - `UroSound App screenshots`:
 --------------